Zoology BSc 36 months Undergraduate Programme By The University of Sheffield |TopUniversities

 Accreditation

-This course is accredited by the Royal Society of Biology, which shows employers that you've developed the practical skills and scientific knowledge that they're looking for.
+This course is accredited by the Royal Society of Biology which shows employers that you've developed the scientific knowledge and technical and transferable skills that you'll need for a great career.

 Admission Requirements